 Communications between the expert witness and the attorney may be discoverable; therefore, it can be tricky for the expert to maintain the appearance of objectivity.
 A relationship with counsel and the client that is deemed too cozy might bring into question whether the expert witness is an impartial interpreter of the evidence.
 Jointly developing a strategy that best benefits the client could cause the trier of fact to view the expert witness as more of an advocate than an unbiased observer.

-The consultant in the family law case has no such limitations.
+The consultant in litigation has no such limitations.
 The forensic accounting consultant and counsel are free to explore potential strategies and evaluate which might provide the best outcome for the client.
 Strengths and weaknesses of the case can be discussed freely, with little fear that the discussions will be revealed to opposing counsel.

 Acting like a testifying expert